lawrennd/old_talks/_data-science/includes/access-assess-address.md

   * Visualisation through a dashboard
   * An Excel spreadsheet}

-\notes{The final stage of the process is to *address* the question.
-We'll spend the least time on this stage here, because it's the one that is most widely formally taught and the one that most researchers are familiar with.
+\notes{The final aspect of the process is to *address* the question.
+We'll spend the least time on this aspect here, because it's the one that is most widely formally taught and the one that most researchers are familiar with.
 In statistics, this might involve some confirmatory data analysis.
 In machine learning it may involve designing a predictive model.
 In many domains it will involve figuring out how best to visualise the data to present it to those who need to make the decisions.
 That could involve a dashboard, a plot or even summarisation in an Excel spreadsheet.}

 \subsection{Automating Address}